yasinaydin14/Pokemon-Bot/README.md

 **Metamon** enables reinforcement learning (RL) research in Competitive Pokémon Singles (as played on [Pokémon Showdown](https://pokemonshowdown.com/)) by providing:

-1. A large (and continuously growing) dataset of RL trajectories "reconstructed" from real human battles.
+- A large dataset of RL trajectories "reconstructed" from real human battles.
-2. Starting points for training imitation learning (IL) and offline reinforcement learning (RL) policies.
+- Starting points for training imitation learning (IL) and offline RL policies.
-3. A standardized suite of teams and opponents for evaluation.
+- A standardized suite of teams and opponents for evaluation.

 Currently, it is focused on the **first four generations of Pokémon**, which have the longset battle lengths and provide the least information about the opponent's team.

-Metamon is the codebase behind ["Human-Level Competetitive Pokémon via Scalable Offline RL and Transformers"](https://arxiv.org/abs/2504.04395) Please check out our project website for an overview of our results.
-This README documents the dataset and evaluation details to help get started in Competitive Pokémon AI.
+Metamon is the codebase behind ["Human-Level Competetitive Pokémon via Scalable Offline RL and Transformers"](https://arxiv.org/abs/2504.04395).
+Please check out our [project website](https://metamon.tech) for an overview of our results.
+This README documents the dataset, pretrained models, training, and evaluation details to help you get battling!

 <div align="center">